scopousiiq/iiQ-google-apps-script/README.md

 ### Running the Script Manually

-1. In the Apps Script editor, locate the `syncIncidentIqTickets` function in the code
+1. In the Apps Script editor, locate the `syncAllConfiguredSheets` function in the code
 2. Click the **▶ Run** button (play icon) at the top
 3. When prompted, grant authorization for the script to access your spreadsheet
-4. The script will execute and write data to your sheet
+4. The script will execute and read configurations from the `Config` sheet, then sync each configured sheet in sequence

+**Note**: If a sheet sync fails, the script will log the error and continue with the next sheet.
+Check the logs for details.

 ### Running on a Schedule (Optional Time-Based Trigger)

 1. In the Apps Script editor, click **Triggers** (clock icon on the left)
 2. Click **+ Create new trigger**
 3. Configure the trigger:
-   - **Choose which function to run**: `syncIncidentIqTickets`
+   - **Choose which function to run**: `syncAllConfiguredSheets`
    - **Which runs at deployment**: `Head`
    - **Select event source**: `Time-driven`
    - **Select type of time interval**: Choose your preferred interval (e.g., "Daily", "Every 6 hours")
    - **Select day and time** (if daily): Choose the time to run
 4. Click **Save**

-Now the script will run automatically on your schedule.
+Now the script will run automatically on your schedule, syncing all configured sheets.

 ### Monitoring Execution with Debug Mode